stfxecutables/df-analyze/README.md

 - model selection and validation

 and saves all key tables and outputs from this process.

+**UPDATE - September 30 2024** Now, `df-analyze` supports [zero-shot
+embedding](#embedding-functionality) of image and text data via the `df-embed.py` script.
+This allows the conversion of [correctly formatted](#supported-dataset-formats) image and text datasets into tabular data that can be handled by the standard `df-analyze` tabular prediction tools.

 Currently, siginifcant efforts have been made to make `df-analyze` robust to a wide variety of tabular datasets.
 However, there are some significant